Yeti Airlines to the Terai of Nepal

 Fishtail and the Annapurna Range, Nepal

 I awake at 6.30 a.m. and catch a glimpse of mountains from the bed.
 I stagger outside, with a blanket wrapped round me, and am captivated.
 The mountains are slowly revealed in all their glory – Fishtail, Annapurna, and other 8,000-meter peaks, immense and awe inspiring.
+Nepal has eight of the world’s ten tallest mountains, including the highest point on Earth, Mount Everest.
 I am too excited to go back to bed and dress quickly to ascend to the Lodge and take in the view of the whole range.
-I devour chilli omelette and potato cakes while the whole valley unfolds beneath me.
+I devour chilli omelette and potato cakes, whilst the whole valley unfolds beneath me.
 Then out to the swimming pool, reflecting the peaks in the blue water, to write my Christmas cards in the sun.
 Tranquil and again, very surreal.
 Fishtail is sacred and has never been climbed (officially) - the government refuse to give any permits

 In the afternoon to Pokara in the Land Rover, just me and my guide – I’m getting used to this.
-Pokara is dirty, sprawling and unimpressive.
+Pokara, is Nepal's second city and tourism hub as it's the gateway to the Himalayas and trekking.
+And maybe even a sighting of the yeti or abominable snowman.
+But it is scruffy, sprawling and unimpressive.
 First, a trip to an equally unimpressive waterfall.
-Then the Tibetan refugee camp.
+Then a Tibetan refugee camp.
 Women are knotting carpets in the dim, creating incredibly complex patterns.
 The inevitable visit to the saleroom follows, made bearable by the plethora of cheap Christmas presents available.
-On to the lakeside – a little dingy with strips of fruit festooned juice bars and trekking shops as well as the usual craft stalls.
+On to the lakeside – a little dingy with strips of fruit festooned juice bars and trekking shops, as well as the usual craft stalls.